chromaui/chromatic-docs/collaborators.md

 By default, published Storybooks on Chromatic are private.
 They can only be accessed by collaborators who are signed in to Chromatic and have permission to view components and builds.

+However, published Storybooks for [linked projects](access#linked-projects) with public repositories will be set to public.

 When you set Storybook visibility to public, it will be accessible to visitors without signing in.
 Anyone with a link can access.
 Your private information like Chromatic library, tests, settings, Git provider, and any associated metadata will remain private.
 A public Storybook only shares information that is contained in that Storybook.

 ![Project manage page Storybook visibility](img/collaborators-visibility.png)